 “This season, you see how it starts, and what a strange character, a brilliant character Snowdon was,” he added.

 What time period will it cover?

-And if it keeps the same format as the previous two series it will cover eight years – making many believe it will start from 1971 and finish in 1979.
+And if it keeps the same format as the previous two series it will cover eight years.
+10 episodes are also expected in this instalment, according to reports.

 Words by Sarah Finley.

 Best plus size dresses: From formal styles to party-ready designs, the frocks you need to know